 Probably the lightest sink you’ll find.
 The Sea to Summit basin comes in 5l or 20l capacity and is perfect for backpackers.

-Strong and practical, the Outdoor Panda washing basin has handles, folds flat and costs around £20.
+Strong and practical, the Outdoor Panda washing basin has handles, folds flat.
 Holds 15l and measures 30 x 30 x 17cm.
 Pretty robust for carrying camping kit when you’re not washing up.